frnqpur/ecu-diagnostic-remapping/README.md

 └── ecu-diagnostic-remapping-walkthrough.mp4
 ```

-If GitHub opens the video as a downloadable file instead of playing it directly, please use the live portfolio website:
+If GitHub opens the video as a downloadable file instead of playing it directly, please use the live website:

 [https://ecu-diagnostic-remapping.frengkipurba.com](https://ecu-diagnostic-remapping.frengkipurba.com)